kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 **Note**: __g++__ compiler is needed for couple of modules that link to C++ libraries, such as app_sqlang, phonenum or ndb_cassandra.

+### MySQL Or MariaDB Server ###

+To complete all the steps in this tutorial, it is required to have a **MySQL** or **MariaDB** server installed.
+Consult the documentation of **MySQL** or **MariaDB** server for Debian for a proper installation.

+For testing purposes, it can just be done with `apt install mysql-server` or `apt install default-mysql-server`.
+During or after installation you may have to complete some configuration steps, such as setting the password for mysql root user or initialize the database system.

 ## Getting Sources From GIT ##